AlexCharlton/glls/README.md

     (%ifndef <value> <true> [<false>])

 ## Examples
 These examples depends on the [glfw3](http://wiki.call-cc.org/eggref/4/glfw3) egg for window and context creation.
+The examples presented here illustrate only very basic shader definition and loading.
+For more complete examples, see the [examples directory](https://github.com/AlexCharlton/glls/tree/master/examples) of the source.

 Aside from knowing how to write glls shaders, only one macro, one function, and one record is necessary to use glls: `defpipeline`, `compile-pipelines`, and the record `pipeline`.
 This example illustrates this minimal pipeline creation